- Are you caring for someone and feeling emotionally or physically overwhelmed?

-A Family Carers’ Prescription gives carers of any age, including young carers, access to a specialist worker at Caring Together who will help you make a plan to support your needs.
+A Family Carers’ Prescription gives carers of any age, including young carers and parent carers, access to a specialist worker at Caring Together who will help you make a plan to support your needs.

-This means you can have help with your own physical or mental health (which could include a break), as well as support to make it easier for you to attend your own medical appointments.
-The support to make this happen can include someone being with the person you look after.
+The support can include someone being with the person you look after.
 This service is available to carers who are registered with a GP surgery within the Cambridgeshire and Peterborough NHS Clinical Commissioning Group (CCG).

 Not sure if you are covered?
 Check to see if your surgery is included – click here.
 Please note, that Hertfordshire Practices (Barley Surgery, Roysia Surgery and Royston Health Centre) are not covered by this service.